Adult LearnersStudent Success Center GED/HSED

 There are five ways to earn an HSED:

 |5.05||Pass the GED

-tests, and complete the health, citizenship, employability skills and career
+tests, and complete the health and employability skills requirements.

 |5.06||Persons who have attained, or nearly attained, the 22 high school credits, but who have not graduated, may be eligible for a diploma from their local school district by earning the additional credits required.
 If the person is not able to obtain a diploma from the school district, he/she may be granted a high school equivalency diploma from the state superintendent.